eclipse-openj9/openj9-docs/docs/xmn.md

 # -Xmn / -Xmns / -Xmnx

-Sets the initial and maximum size of the new area when using `-Xgcpolicy:gencon`.
+Sets the initial and maximum size of the nursery area when using the [`gencon` garbage collection (GC) policy](gc.md#gencon-policy-default) (`-Xgcpolicy:gencon`).
+These options are ignored if they are used with any other GC policy.

-If the scavenger is disabled, this option is ignored.

 You can use the `-verbose:sizes` option to find out the value that is being used by the VM.